Mikeq0621/COSI166_team11/docs/CHALLENGES_ACCOMPLIMENTS.md

  * Being able to send notifications and emails to user/hosts
  * Being able to utlize GeoCoder to get user/host locations
  * Being able to implement a review/rating system for hosts

+# Minor Challenges
+ * Various issues with database schema: we had to add new columns and configurations to our database and it caused for a lot of migrations
+ * Ran into a lot of minor bugs in our project, set us back as we couldn't work on new features